yolanother/ComfyUI-Save16bitPng/README.md

-# Comfy UI Node Template
+# Save Uncompressed 16 Bit PNG
 This is a custom node for the Comfy UI stable diffusion client.

 ## Description